jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Bucket-Cross-Region-Replication-2.md

  * After the rules configuration is done, the Bucket synchronization task will be automatically and asynchronously performed.
 The time it takes for data to be replicated to the target Bucket depends on the data size, usually ranging from a few seconds to a few hours.

- * Since the source Bucket that enables cross-region replication and the target Bucket can both operate independently, if the new file in the source Bucket has the same name as the file in the target Bucket, the file with the same name in the target Bucket will be replaced.
+ * Since the source Bucket that enables incremental data synchronization and the target Buckets can operate independently, if the new file in the source Bucket has the same name as the file in the target Bucket, the file with the same name in the target Bucket will be replaced.
 Please operate carefully.

- * If there is a region replication rule, neither the source Bucket nor the target Bucket can be deleted.
-The cross-region replication must be disabled first.
+ * If there are data synchronization rules, neither the source Bucket nor the target Bucket can be deleted.
+The incremental data synchronization must be disabled first.

- * The condition for enabling cross-region synchronization is that the synchronization configuration with other Buckets of the two Buckets that are synchronized is not enabled, and the two Buckets cannot be synchronized by other Buckets.
+ * The condition for enabling incremental data synchronization is that the synchronization configuration with other Buckets of the two Buckets that are synchronized is not enabled, and the two Buckets cannot be synchronized by other Buckets.
 For example, if Bucket A is enabled for synchronization to Bucket B, then you can no longer enable synchronization to Bucket C for Bucket A unless you change the synchronization configuration of Bucket A to Bucket B to Bucket C. Similarly, if Bucket A is enabled for the synchronization to Bucket B, then it is not allowed to enable the synchronization of Bucket C to Bucket B at this time.

-* Cross-region replication does not support historical data synchronization for now.